cran/RcppBigIntAlgos/README.md

   * [Smooth numbers and the quadratic sieve](<http://library.msri.org/books/Book44/files/03carl.pdf>) by Carl Pomerance

+  * [Implementing the Elliptic Curve Method of Factoring in Reconfigurable Hardware](<https://www.iacr.org/archive/ches2006/10/10.pdf>) by Gaj K. et al.

   * [Integer Factorization using the Quadratic Sieve ](<http://micsymposium.org/mics_2011_proceedings/mics2011_submission_28.pdf>) by Chad Seibert

+  * In the stackoverflow question and answer [What is the most efficient factoring algorithm for quadratic sieve extraction phase?](https://stackoverflow.com/q/63541365/4408538) by  [Ilya Gazman](https://github.com/gazman-sdk), an efficient method for checking divisibility is sketched out that utilizes built-in types.
+You can see more on a video Ilya put on youtube: [E15: Quadratic Sieve Running on Java - Receiving](https://youtu.be/sXg_WrCUX-Q).
+While `mpz_divisible_ui_p` is very efficient, we found better performance using this method.

 ## Current Research

-Currenlty, our main focus for version `0.4.0` will be implementing the self initiallizing quadratic sieve.
+Currenlty, our main focus for version `1.1.0` will be implementing the self initiallizing quadratic sieve.

 ## Contact